deleayeni/Progressive-DevOps-Course/tutoring/05_Test4_CI_Pipeline/testing0.md

 1. **Catch bugs early** - Find problems before users do
 2. **Prevent regressions** - Ensure changes don't break existing functionality
+   - Unit tests form a **core part of the regression test suite**
+   - Together with other automated tests, they run continuously in CI/CD
+   - This ensures that new code changes don't break existing functionality
 3. **Document behavior** - Tests show how code should work
 4. **Enable refactoring** - Change code confidently knowing tests will catch issues
 5. **Improve design** - Writing tests reveals code structure problems

+### Role in Testing Strategy

+**Unit tests are classified as "technology-facing tests that support the development process."**

+In a comprehensive testing strategy, unit tests sit alongside:

+- **Component tests** - Testing larger components in isolation
+- **Deployment tests** - Verifying deployments work correctly

+Together, these technology-facing tests form the foundation of your automated testing pyramid.
+Unit tests are the **fastest layer** in this multi-level strategy that feeds into your deployment pipeline.

 ## 📖 Unit Testing in Go